runtime-error786/HybridSearch-Rerank/README.md

-# RAG-based Question Answering System with Reranking and Compression
+# RAG-based Question Answering System with HybridSearch , Reranking and Compression

 This project implements a Retrieval-Augmented Generation (RAG) system for question-answering, combining multiple retrieval techniques with reranking and contextual compression to optimize the relevance and accuracy of responses.